AnyaReese/ADS-Projects/proj6/Document/report.md

 ### 1.1 Background

 ​	Texture packing is a critical problem in the field of computer graphics, where the goal is to efficiently pack multiple rectangle-shaped textures into a single large texture.
-This process is essential in various applications, including video game development, 3D rendering, and image processing, where minimizing the texture memory usage and optimizing rendering performance are crucial.

 ​	The primary objective of texture packing is to arrange the given textures within a large texture of specified width while minimizing the height required.
 This is akin to a two-dimensional bin packing problem, which is known to be NP-hard.
 Hence, exact solutions are computationally infeasible for large instances, making approximation algorithms a practical choice.